SSProve/ssprove/README.md

     ɛ_soundness A Adv.
 ```

-Combining the above theorems with the instatiation of Schnorr's protocol we get a commitment scheme given by:
+Combining the above theorems with the instantiation of Schnorr's protocol we get a commitment scheme given by:

 ```coq
 Theorem schnorr_com_hiding :